Filter by Department: Show All Research Consulting Operations

 John founded the company to help executives make informed housing industry investment decisions.
 The team enables the profitable development and ownership of the best places to live in the world through great research for industry executives and their investors.
 The team’s consultants and analysts navigate their clients through housing cycles, helping them satisfy homebuyer and renter demand.

-John co-authored Big Shifts Ahead: Demographic Clarity for Businesses, which will be available for purchase in October 2016.
+John co-authored Big Shifts Ahead: Demographic Clarity for Businesses, a book written to help make demographic trends easier to understand, quantify, and anticipate.
 400,000+ people follow John’s LinkedIn Influencer column, 30,000+ subscribe to his emails, and the media cited the firm 400+ times in 2015.

 Before founding John Burns Real Estate Consulting in 2001, John worked at a national consulting firm for 4 years and for 10 years at KPMG Peat Marwick – 2 as a CPA and 8 in their Real Estate Consulting practice.